Mali's gold miners carry on digging despite coup, shares hit | International

 Companies mining gold in Mali said they were operating as usual while monitoring a political crisis that caused the country's borders to shut and hit their share prices on Wednesday.
 President Ibrahim Boubacar Keita resigned on Tuesday and dissolved parliament hours after soldiers detained him at gunpoint and seized power in a coup.

+Barrick Gold, the biggest miner in Mali, said its Loulo-Gounkoto mine complex - which analysts at Scotiabank estimate will account for 9% of the company's production this year - had not been affected.
 B2Gold, Resolute Mining , AngloGold Ashanti, Hummingbird Resources and Cora Gold said operations and staff were unaffected, but traders sold shares because of increased political risk.
-Barrick Gold, the biggest miner in Mali, did not immediately reply to requests for comment.

-Resolute Mining shares fell by more than 14%, Hummingbird dropped 8%, B2Gold fell 6%, AngloGold Ashanti lost 3% and Barrick fell 1.2%.
+Resolute Mining shares fell 11.7%%, Hummingbird dropped 9.4%, B2Gold fell 8.8%, AngloGold Ashanti lost 4% and Barrick fell 2.7%.
+Cora Gold shares were down 9.3%.
 "I have always monitored how much exposure I have in West Africa and in each country in the region because there is more risk and this coup reminds you of that," a London-based gold investor said, asking not to be named.

 Gold operations in the vast, land-locked nation are located in the south and west, hundreds of kilometres from the capital Bamako where the coup took place.
 Many miners continued to operate during a 2012 coup.
 However, the Economic Community of West African States (ECOWAS) has ordered the closure of land and air borders with Mali.